One camera. Whole contract.

 Country-level expansion

-Most western governments and India now have their own version of the NDAA 889 logic for Hikvision, Dahua and related Chinese-state surveillance vendors.
-The wording differs; the buyer-side answer is the same TetherX migration path.
+Most Western governments have written their own version of the NDAA Section 889 rule for Hikvision, Dahua and related Chinese-state surveillance vendors.
+The wording is different in each country, but the buyer's job is the same - and so is the TetherX migration path.

 United Kingdom